nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 # 1. Overview

-StudMap is a lightweight desktop app for managing your students and organizing your teaching<br><br> assistant (TA) responsibilities.
-It’s optimized for use via a Command Line Interface (CLI), meaning that<br><br> you give instructions to StudMap through a text box, and StudMap just does it for you — it’s like<br><br> magic.
-Yet, it has all the benefits of a traditional application with a graphical interface: you can still<br><br> see, at a glance, a neat overview of what you need to see.
-If you type fast, StudMap can get your<br><br> student management tasks done faster than anything else.<br><br>
+StudMap is a lightweight desktop app for managing your students and organizing your teaching assistant (TA) responsibilities.
+It’s optimized for use via a Command Line Interface (CLI), meaning that you give instructions to StudMap through a text box, and StudMap just does it for you — it’s like magic.
+Yet, it has all the benefits of a traditional application with a graphical interface: you can still see, at a glance, a neat overview of what you need to see.
+If you type fast, StudMap can get your student management tasks done faster than anything else.

-StudMap comes with powerful sort, filter, and mass operations features, as well as built-in attendance<br><br> and participation tracking.
+StudMap comes with powerful sort, filter, and mass operations features, as well as built-in attendance and participation tracking.
 If you are a TA for a computing [module](#module), StudMap is built just for you.
-This<br><br> user guide aims to help you understand StudMap, so that you can make the best use of our features.<br><br> Read on to find out more!
+This user guide aims to help you understand StudMap, so that you can make the best use of our features.
+Read on to find out more!

 ---